oKermorgant/log2plot/README.md

 * `std_publisher` shows how to publish data to ROS topics when logging
 * `visp_containers` uses containers from the ViSP library (vpColVector and vpPoseVector) and logs an inverted 3D pose
 * `eigen_containers` uses containers from the Eigen library (Eigen::Vector3d)
+* `animation` shows how to perform a plot during runtime